-A Post Covid Shift that is Working for Churches
+A Post Covid Shift That is Working for Churches

 The idea is simple, but the execution will take a shift in how the Western church is used to operating.
 Covid has forced change in the ways we were used to doing things.
 Some churches are responding to the impact of Covid by looking for new doors to open.